MDDA IEpM Exchange

 Building a Collaborative Agenda

 Healthcare professionals will be invited to contribute topics for the agenda and are encouraged to take part in the IEpM Showcase.
 There will be opportunities to present updates on current research, clinical trials, and patient-centred initiatives—both during the main forum and as part of the Family Retreat program.
+The program is being finalised and will be published shortly.

 Program Highlights